kirstenland/DevOps-Course-Starter/README.md

 Github actions deploys to Heroku whenever you push to the main branch.

 The todo app can be viewed at: [https://kirsty-land-todo-app.herokuapp.com/](https://kirsty-land-todo-app.herokuapp.com/)

+## Azure

+The app is also deployed to Azure from the Docker Hub container registry.
+Github actions pushes to the Docker Hub container registry and restarts the Azure app through a webhook whenever you push to the main branch.

+The todo app can be viewed at: [http://kirsty-land-devops-todoapp.azurewebsites.net/](http://kirsty-land-devops-todoapp.azurewebsites.net/)